 Inspired by Architecture and Aeronautics

 light and strength

-Taking inspiration from the American designer, architect and visionary Richard Buckminster Fuller (1895 – 1983) and his giant Geodesic Dome designed as a lightweight structure with maximum strength for the Montreal World Expo in 1967, Tom first introduced this delicate technique in 1995.
-Over the last two decades he has developed his intricate laser-welding technique called ‘GEO.2’ to its present exceptional standard.
+Tom was intrigued by the American designer, architect and visionary Richard Buckminster Fuller (1895 – 1983) and his giant Geodesic Dome.
+This was designed as a lightweight structure with maximum strength for the Montreal World Expo in 1967.
+In 1995, inspired by the Geodesic Dome, Tom introduced this technique to his work.
+Over the next two decades he worked to develop his intricate ‘GEO2’ laser-welding technique to its present exceptional, award-winning standard.

 The GEO.2 TechniqueDeveloped by Tom Rucker

 The technique – Microscopic detail, maximum impact

 A very thin Platinum wire – just 0.2mm – is welded over a body which will represent the final shape, it has multiple laser welds at each joint.
 The whole structure and the laser joints are so fine that the entire work has to be manufactured under a microscope.

 After the laser welding is finished, the body is dissolved to create a hollow structure.
 For some designs – rings for example – where extra strength is needed, the wire joins of both layers are connected to each other, adding more wire by laser welding.

 The arrangement of the wire is not arbitrary: the pattern of each join follows a planned system.
 The angle of the joins, as well as the shape and size of each single segment, plays an important part in arriving at the strength required for a high quality piece of jewellery.

 Once the welding process is completed some designs are submitted to various thermal hardening processes, enhancing the final strength of the product to the maximum achievable.
 Approximately 4,500 single laser shots per square inch and layers are needed to create a strong structure that can easily withstand normal daily usage.